torvalds/linux/Documentation/networking/af_xdp.rst

 This is a generic SOL_SOCKET option that can be used to tie AF_XDP socket to a particular network interface.
-It is useful when a socket is created by a privileged process and passed to a non-privileged one.
+It is useful when a socket is created by a privileged process and passed to a analn-privileged one.
 Once the option is set, kernel will refuse attempts to bind that socket to a different interface.
 Updating the value requires CAP_NET_RAW.